 Good sleep is vital for helping adults live longer and stay healthy.
 Some of the impacts of poor sleep include a decrease in attention and concentration and lack of energy.
 Research also found that poor sleep is associated with greater Alzheimer’s disease biomarkers in cognitively healthy adults at risk for the disease.

 Social interaction has been proven time and again to have a significant influence on physical and cognitive health, particularly in older adults.
-Numerous studies have shown that there are many ways in which being socially active improves and, in some cases, reverses physical and cognitive decline.
+Numerous studies have shown that being socially active improves and, in some cases, even reverses physical and cognitive decline.
 Having a good social life means keeping the brain sharp and active, also aiding in concentration, focus, and memory recall.

 Cognitively speaking, active social lives offer much-needed mental stimulation, which can, in many cases, result in new neural connections being built.
 Regular conversations about various topics are vital to keeping the aging mind sharp and performing optimally.
-Healthy social interaction is also vital to hinder or reverse depression and anxiety.
-People who are lonely and perhaps don’t have enough family support benefit greatly from meeting friends regularly, helping to keep body and minds in check.
+Healthy social interaction is also vital to prevent or reverse depression and anxiety.
+People who are lonely and perhaps don’t have enough family support benefit greatly from meeting friends regularly, helping to keep their bodies and minds in check.

 cognitive-decline